|

 Lady Parr, despite her years, was a formidably determined woman, who devoted herself to bringing her children up well.
 She was deeply religious and taught her children to have the same reverence for God.
 The children grew up under a strict discipline, and were well educated in scripture and languages.
 The daughters were also taught the skills needed to run a noble household, and the traditionally feminine arts of music and dance.
 Katherine was groomed to be an exemplary noblewoman, with a love of learning and a modest demeanor, which were to serve her well throughout her life.

-In 1529, Lady Parr passed away, leaving the not inconsiderable fortune to Katherine.
-Soon after, she married John Neville, Lord Latimer.
-He had been twice married; first to Dorothy de Vere, daughter to the Earl of Oxford, with whom he had two children, and afterwards to Elizabeth Musgrave who had died soon after the marriage.
+Around 1524, Lady Parr began a negotiation with Lord Dacre for a match between Katherine and Henry Scrope.
+An agreement was not reached, however, due to a disagreement over the dowry.
+This was fortuitous, because Henry Scrope died the following year.
+Out of the many suitors for Katherine's hand, Lady Parr finally chose Edward de Burgh, or Borough, grandson of 2nd Baron Burgh, whom Katherine married by 1529.2 The marriage was not long; Edward died a few years later, leaving Katherine a young widow.
+Lady Parr herself had passed away in 1531, leaving a considerable fortune to Katherine.
+In 1534, Katherine married John Neville, Lord Latimer.
+He had been twice married; first to Dorothy de Vere, grand-daughter to the 12th Earl of Oxford, with whom he had two children, and afterwards to Elizabeth Musgrave who had died soon after the marriage.
 As Lady Latimer, Katherine moved to her husband's household at Snape Castle in Yorkshire.
 The couple took frequent trips to London, and were well-received at court.

 From the autumn of 1542, Lord Latimer's health began to fail.
 In early 1543, when Latimer's impending demise became apparent, King Henry VIII began to court Katharine.
 In February, he gave her a gift of clothes, an improper gesture to a married woman; this distressed her, but who dared return a King's gift, especially when the King in question was the irascible Henry VIII?
 After Lord Latimer's death in March, 1543, Katherine inherited the estates of Nunkmonton and Hamerton, provided she take care of the bringing up of her stepdaughter, Margaret.
 Her husband's bequest, combined with the inheritance from her mother, made her a woman of great means.

 Katherine Parr stayed on at court, not for Henry, but because of a flirtation with the dashing Sir Thomas Seymour.
 He was thirty-seven to her thirty-one, brother of the late Queen Jane, and uncle to Prince Edward.
-They were mutually attracted, and began to discuss marriage.
+They were mutually attracted and began to discuss marriage.
 The King, however, wanted Katherine for himself and was jealous.
 Katherine was not interested; she was in love with Seymour, and had no interest in becoming Queen, or indeed wife number six to a man of questionable track record.
 In May 1543, King Henry, customarily ruthless, sent Seymour to Brussels on a permanent embassy, and began his advances in earnest.
 Around July, the King proposed to Katharine.
 Feeling she hadn't much choice, she finally acquiesced.
 The marriage took place in a private ceremony on July 12, 1543, at Hampton Court.

 Queen Katharine was nearly universally liked.
-She was learned, with a keen intellect, a great conversationalist, virtuous, and treated everyone with respect and warmth, regardless of station.
-Katharine was determined reunite King Henry with his children, who all lived far removed from court, and to be a good stepmother to them.
+She was learned, with a keen intellect; she was virtuous, a great conversationalist, and she treated everyone with respect and warmth, regardless of station.
+Katharine was determined to reunite King Henry with his children, who lived far removed from court, and to be a good stepmother to them.
 She persuaded the King to have the children visit.
 Lady Elizabeth, who was ten, took to her immediately—here at last was a mother-figure who was offering a warm and loving presence, and who appreciated and encouraged the intelligence and education of the bright girl.
 Elizabeth was already well-versed in the classics and spoke several languages—impressive not only for her age, but for her sex, who were not usually afforded the same rigorous curricula as their male counterparts.
 Queen Katharine took it upon herself to oversee the child's education and was, in turn, rewarded with unqualified admiration by the precocious princess.
 Elizabeth would write Katharine many warm letters, from 'Your Majesty's very dear Elizabeth,' and there seems to have been genuine fondness on both sides.
 At the end of 1544, when Elizabeth was only eleven, she sent Queen Katherine her translation of Queen Marguerite of Navarre's "Mirror of the Sinful Soul."
 In covers beautifully embroidered by the young princess, it was accompanied by a thoughtful letter.

 Queen Katherine and the Lady Mary were near in age, and Katherine never attempted to mother her.
-Instead, she befriended her and treated her as a princess—not something Mary had experienced in a long while, since she and her mother Catharine of Aragón had been effectively banished from court during the divorce proceedings.
+Instead, she befriended her and treated her as a princess—not something Mary had experienced in a long while, since she and her mother, Catharine of Aragón, had been effectively banished from court during the divorce proceedings.
 Queen Katherine's gentle manner did much to banish some of the resentment Mary must have harbored toward her father.
-It was probably thanks to Queen Katherine, that Mary and Elizabeth were again added to the line of succession in the new Act of Succession of February, 1544.
+It was probably thanks to Queen Katherine that Mary and Elizabeth were again added to the line of succession in the new Act of Succession of 1544.
 The heir was still Prince Edward, after whom were to come any children by the King and Queen Katherine, followed by children from marriages after Katherine, should they take place, then Lady Mary, and finally little Lady Elizabeth.
 It is known that Queen Katherine had pleaded for Lady Mary to follow in succession to Edward, but Henry could only be budged so much.

 In July, 1544, Henry set to invade France.
 In an unprecedented display of trust, he appointed Queen Katherine regent in his absence.
 The King, whose leg and overweight had been troubling him greatly since the previous Christmas, was much improved by the physical activity of war.
 London, however, was not faring as well.
 Queen Katherine and the children had to set out in August for a progress to the countryside to avoid the plague which ravaged London that summer.
 On September 14, 1544, the city of Boulogne fell to the English siege.
 At the end of September, King Henry returned in triumph and all was well for a time.
 In October, Thomas Seymour's embassy ended, and he returned to court.
 Taking no chances, Henry appointed him Lord High Admiral of England; a post that would keep him safely away from the court, and thus the Queen.